|

 flatulence and checking the growth of bacteria that give

-rise to it", which notes its antibacterial properties.
+rise to it", which notes its antimicrobial properties.

 food fermenting inside them before it can be digested

 properly.
-A case history: Several years ago, a 20 year
+Quite a few years ago now, a 20 year

 old woman came to me after being admitted to the hospital